 During the lease term in Manassas Park

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Manassas Park, the tenant must allow us to go into the rental home.
-Some justifiable reasons to enter rental are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Manassas Park, the renter must allow us to access the rental.
+Some good reasons to go into rental property are to:

 - Provide necessary services, or

 Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Manassas Park.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Manassas Park.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for landlords in Manassas Park
+a free reference for property owners in Manassas Park

 - Collections and evictions